ConfigHubPub/Docs/documentation/pages/schema/system.rst

    If value is ``true``, returned JSON is 'pretty' - formatted.

+and this is something that needs
-.. rst-class:: fa fa-fontawesome
+.. rst-class:: fa fa-inbox

-   the fontawesome flag will be attached to this paragraph
+    the fontawesome flag will be attached to inbox this paragraph

+nnnnnnn

+and this is something that needs
 .. rst-class:: fa fa-inbox
     the fontawesome flag will be attached to inbox this paragraph